Note: This covers suggestions from Geoff Hinton's talk given at UBC which was recorded May 30, 2013. It does not cover bleeding edge techniques.

 Side note: There is an interesting paper that shows theoretically an ANN, with a single hidden layer but many units (large breadth), can have a similar representational power to that of a deeper network.
-There is currently no known way to train such a network, but it is proven to be theoretically possible.
+There is currently no known way to train such a network.
 Said paper is here.

 Pretraining aka Greedy layer-wise training (when and where)

 It is essentially what Hinton suggested, if you do not have many labeled training examples then perform greedy layer-wise pretraining.
 If you have many samples just perform training as normal with the full network stack.

 Pretraining allows you to initialize the network parameters to values that will give better prediction performance then a similar DNN that was not pretrained.
 This point becomes moot if you have a large amount of unlabelled data.

 Side Note: An interesting paper shows that unsupervised pretraining encourages sparseness in DNN.
 Link is here.